 The different species have a similar life cycle.
 They differ by the nature of their intermediate hosts, aquatic snails which plays a determining role in the epidemiology of the disease.
 The different species also differ in the physiopathology of the disease in its chronic phase (urinary schistosomiasis for S. haematobium, arterioveinous for S. japonicum and S. mekongi, intestinal for the others).
 Every species has its own endemic region, but several species may be found in the same area.

-Recent breakthroughs have shown that schistosomes can breed with worms of other Schistosoma species, leading to hybrid forms, for instance urinary schistosomiasis with S. mansoni eggs.
+Recent breakthroughs have shown that schistosomes can breed with worms of other Schistosoma species (Kincaid-Smith et al., 2021), leading to hybrid forms, for instance urinary schistosomiasis with S. mansoni eggs.
 These kinds of hybridization raise unsolved questions, including the possible reservoirs of such hybrids (Le Govic et al., 2019).

 After an asexual cycle of the parasite in the snail, humans (definitive host) are infected by transcutaneous penetration of the parasite.
 The free-ranging infective larva (furcocercariae) enters its host during a bath in freshwater (agricultural work, ablutions…).
 Adult forms migrate in the veins of their hosts, where the reproduction takes place.
-Eggs are released in feces or urine.
-They hatch in water to liberate the ciliated myracidiae form which infects the snail.
-(Colley et al., 2014).
+Each specie has a specific tropism for certain veins that determines if eggs are released in feces or urine.
+They hatch in water to liberate the ciliated myracidiae form which infects the snail (Colley et al., 2014).

 The first stage of infestation is the cutaneous penetration of the worms, which can induce a local rash called cercarian dermatitis.
 After several weeks occurs the invasion phase for a couple weeks (toxemia, acute schistosomiasis, Katayama fever) before the chronic phase (location varies according to the species).
 Clinical signs and prognosis are highly variable depending on the parasite, the individual host and the contamination conditions (massive or progressive, iterative, chronical…).
 It has recently been shown a higher risk of co-infection with HIV for urogenital schistosomiasis with S. haematobium (LoVerde, 2019).